octia/octia/README.md

 Hi!
-I've been passionate about games for as long as I remember, and it quickly evolved into making them ;) Professionally working in Unity for about a year, but my experience as a hobbyist is closer to 6 years.
+I've been passionate about games for as long as I remember, and it quickly evolved into making them ;) Professionally working in Unity for 1.5 years, but my experience as a hobbyist is much greater.